roopshaghosh/one-tap-study-group/README.md

 # One-Tap Study Group

-Welcome to your Digital Flare application!
+Welcome to our Digital Flare application!
 We have built a full-stack, real-time application using React, Express, and Socket.io.

 This guide will explain exactly how to start your application, how the folders are organized, and how the entire workflow functions.